Annenschule: History

-The school reached its highest point during the period from 1884–1910, when it was under the directorship of Joseph König.
-During these 26 years the school was constantly expanding: from 1153 students in 1884 to 1733 in 1908.
-In 1889, the school alumni collected money to build a gym.
-The gym won a gold medal in All-Russian Health Fair in 1893 as unique in Europe at that time.
-The gym featured an original design, with its roof shaped as an arc with windows in it.
-The gym is still used for physical education lessons today.

 At the beginning of the 20th century, Annenschule consisted of boys' and girls' gymnasiums, realschule, an elementary school and an orphan house.
-The new expansion was called for again.
 In 1905-1906 a new building was built on the other side of the Saint Anna Church.

 After the October Revolution, on October 18, 1918, Saint Anna School was nationalized, and by decree of Sovnarkom it was included in the government education structure.
 The Soviet work school was established on the base of the school.
 Teaching in German was first reduced, and later eliminated.
 In 1934 the school was split, with school №32 (later №203) occupying the newer building, and school №11 (later school №189) staying in the old building.
 In 1975 the city's specialized high school №239 with advanced programs in physics and mathematics moved into the old building.